LukasVN/LukasVN/README.md

 -👀 I’m interested in videogame development and programming.

--📚 I’m currently on my studying a videogame and virtual reality development course.
+-📚 I’m currently studying a videogame and virtual reality development course.

--🌱 Currently experienced in Java, C# (Worked a bit using .Net framework too) and C++ basics learned just messing around with Unreal.
+-🌱 My main languages are Java, C# (Mainly using it in unity but I worked a bit using .Net framework in blazor projects) and very basic C++ that I learned just messing around with Unreal.
     I mainly use and have the most knowledge of Unity.

--💻 This account will contain my personal and class projects/activities.
+-💻 This account currently contains my personal and class projects/activities.

 -📫 How to reach me --> lucasvnbusiness@gmail.com
 <!---